JThomas598/JBoy/README.md

 This is an emulator of the DMG-01 Gameboy, created as a personal endeavor of mine.
 It is currently incomplete, lacking audio and only being able to run MBC 1 and MBC 3 carts (and those lacking a memory bank controller all together).

 ### Installation
-1. Download the zip starting with "jboy" in the earliest release
+1. Download the zip starting with "jboy" in the latest release
 2. Extract the zip file
 ### Running a Game
 1. Navigate to the extracted folder